 Disable Roaming Client

-You may disable individual agents by entering an administration PIN into device interface.
-In order to generate a PIN code, select your site below.
-Currently this functionality is only supported on iOS, Android and ChromeOS devices.
+You may disable individual agents by entering an administration PIN into the devices' interface.
+In order to generate a PIN code, go to the Disable tab and select your site as shown below:

 Roaming Client Settings